Heat Pump Performance in Your Climate: Regional Deep Dives

 - Check available rebates for your state (visit state rebate pages)

-- Get quotes from 3+ local installers familiar with your climate
+- Use the installer checklist from 3+ local installers familiar with your climate

 - Ask about cold-climate certification if you're in Zone 1 or 2